AnirudhKakati/lossless-learning/meeting-notes.md

 Meeting Date 3/20/2025

 Finalizing data pipeline for educational resources.
 Working on creating teraform scripts to manage GCP infrastructure.
-Finishing up scripts for fetching educational data such as transcripts and articles.
+Finishing up scripts for fetching educational data such as videos and articles.

 Started implementing the front end design from Figma to code using React and Tailwind CSS.
 Spent time learning about Tailwind and CSS because did not have much experience using before.
 Created outline of the dashboard page with a basic navbar, search bar, and article carousel.